Chinhoyi

-Location
+Geography

 Chinhoyi is located on the western banks of the Manyame River, in Makonde District, in Mashonaland West Province in central northern Zimbabwe.
 Its location lies approximately 116 km northwest of Harare by road, the capital of Zimbabwe and the largest city in the country.
 Chinhoyi lies on the main road, Highway A-1, between Harare and Chirundu, at the International border with Zambia, about 240 km, further northwest of Chinhoyi.

 The geographical coordinates of Chinhoyi are:17°20'59.0"S, 30°11'40.0"E (Latitude:-17.349722; Longitude:30.194444).
 Chinhoyi sits at an average elevation of 1187 m above mean sea level.

 There are a number of small towns which are close to Chinhoyi.
 Banket lies about 25 km, southeast of Chinhoyi on the road to Harare, while Alaska lies approximately 15 km directly west of town, and Lion's Den lies about 25 km northwest of Chinhoyi on the road to Chirundu.